 the areas of potential exposure

-ChannelSOC Information Security Experts employ tested techniques, industry best practices, and the best of commercial and proprietary technologies to:
+CSOC security team employs tested techniques, industry best practices, and the best of commercial and proprietary technologies to help you:

 - Identify potential risks and vulnerabilities to the confidentiality, integrity, and availability of